 Models of risks.
 Utility functions, and mean-variance theory.
 Probability models and price dynamics of securities.
 Geometric Brownian motion, Ito’s lemma, Black-Scholes model.
 Capital asset pricing.
 Risk hedging.
 Optimization techniques.
 Applications to investment and portfolio management.
 The emphasis is on mathematical modelling, analysis, and computation.

-Students must complete 5 elective courses but they cannot take more than 2 from each of the following three areas.
+Students must complete 5 elective courses but they must take at least 1 from each of the following three areas.
 SEEM5910 may be grouped under any of the areas.

 SEEM5910 Project in SEEM

 Under the supervision of the course instructor, students carry out a practical project in Systems Engineering & Engineering Management.
 Company visits and field studies may be required to help students understand different business operating environments and their implications for solution development.

 Principles of engineering economy.
 Value and cost, cash flows.
 Economic analysis of alternatives, technological, social, and human factors.
 Models involving allocation and scheduling of resources.
 Analytical techniques for evaluating industrial projects.
 Relationship between economics of technical choice and industrial productivity.
 Basic financial accounting concepts, accounting cycle, financial statements.

 Project screening and selection.
 Multiple-criteria methods for evaluation.
 Project structuring scheduling and budgeting.
 Resource management.
 Life-cycle costing.
 Project control.
 Computer support for project management.
 Forecasting of technology.
 Strategic and operational consideration of technology.